Reloaded-Project/Reloaded-II/docs/LinuxSetupGuide.md

     This documentation page could be improved, it only covers the barebones information.
     Community contributions would be very welcome.

-!!! warning "Work in Progress"

-    This page is a work in progress.

 ## Wine

 Open a `Terminal` window (Konsole, GNOME Terminal, Kitty etc.) and install `wine` & `winetricks`: